UnixJunkie/SEED/README.md

 molecular fragments on protein binding sites with electrostatic solvation.
 Proteins: Structure, Function and Genetics, 37:88-105, 1999.

+Review of applications of SEED 1999-2018:
+ * J.-R. Marchand, and A. Caflisch.
+In silico fragment-based drug design with SEED.
+European Journal of Medicinal Chemistry, 156:907-917, 2018.

 The description of the fast energy evaluation is in the second SEED paper:
  * N. Majeux, M. Scarsi, and A. Caflisch.
 Efficient electrostatic solvation model for protein- fragment docking.